stroebjo/alfred-pushover/README.md

 ![Preview of Pushover workflow](docs/alfred-pushover.png)

 The workflow has to keywords `push <text to push>` and `pushc` to push your current clipboard.
 You can than push it to all your devices or select a sepcific one (see step 4. under Installation).

-If you push an URL the workflow will use the Pushover feature for pushing URLs so it can be directly be opend in the App.
+- If you push an URL the workflow will use the Pushover feature for pushing URLs so it can be directly be opend in the App.
+- If the URL points to an image it will send the image also.
+- If you have the path to an local image in your clipboard it will send the image as well.

 ## Installation